dnsoftware/porto_ru/README.md

 ```

 <a id="Containers-Interactions"></a>
-### Interactions between Containers
+### Containers Communications & Relations

-- A Container MAY depends on one or many other Containers.
+- A Container MAY depends on one or many other Containers. *(Preferably wihin the same section.)*
 - A Controller MAY call Tasks from another Container.
-- A Model MAY have a relationship with a Model from other Containers.
+- A Model MAY have a relationship with a Model from another Containers.
 - Other forms of communications are also possible, such as Listening to Events fired by other Containers.

+*If you use Event based communcations between containers, you could use the same mechanism after spliting your code base into multi services.*

-Note: If you're not familiar with separating your code into Modules/Domains, or for some reason you don't prefer that approach.
+> Note: If you're not familiar with separating your code into Modules/Domains, or for some reason you don't prefer that approach.
 You can create your entire Application in a single Container.
 (Not recommended but absolutely possible).

 <a id="Containers-Sections"></a>
 ### Containers Sections

 Container `Sections` are another very important aspect in the Porto architecture.

+*Think of a Section as a rows of containers on a cargo ship.
+Well organized containers in rows, speeds up the loading and unloading of related containers for a specific customer.*

 To avoid having tens of containers on the root of your containers folder, you can group related Containers into Sections.